DragRedSim/ArduinoTaikoController/README.md

 Sketch for Arduino Leonardo/Micro based controller circuit for taiko games on PC and Nintendo Switch

+## Fork alterations

+This fork is intended to adapt for a Pro Micro clone board to be the "brains" of the build.
+This introduces certain limitations, especially regarding the number of accessible pins; we have a total of 13 digital and 4 analog/digital inputs to the device.
+All four analog pins will need to be used for the piezos; a controller pad will take up eight pins, four are currently dedicated to LEDs, leaving a total of one free input potentially used to switch the controller mode between Switch controller and keyboard emulation.
+I also want to update the software to be able to select the mode at runtime based on this pin configuration.
+One digital pin can be potentially freed with clever multiplexing of the LEDs, using alternating polarity to control two LEDs off of one pin each, plus one pin to serve as an alternating source/sink.
+The concept is that used in the FE1.1S chip LED control lines.

 ## Software Setup

 ### Windows 10